Building for OpenHarmony

 Setting up the OpenHarmony SDK

 The OpenHarmony SDK is required to compile applications for OpenHarmony.
+The minimum version of SDK that Servo currently supports is v5.0 (API-12).

 Downloading via DevEco Studio